The Bulldawgs moved into a three-way tie for third place in the District 8-6A standings after defeating Harker Heights 8-0 on Tuesday.

 Defensively, Johnson allowed just one hit and struck out 13 batters in 5.1 innings to earn the pitching victory.

-Rain and lighting forced Copperas Cove and the Bobcats to postpone their game Friday to the following afternoon, and when play resumed, the Bulldawgs finished strong, breaking an 8-8 tie with two runs in the bottom of the sixth inning.
+Rain and lightning forced Copperas Cove and the Bobcats to postpone their game Friday to the following afternoon, and when play resumed, the Bulldawgs finished strong, breaking an 8-8 tie with two runs in the bottom of the sixth inning.

 Brian Hodges and Izquierdo had two hits and two runs apiece for Copperas Cove.